Are you a nonprofit wondering how to create a donation tracker with Google Sheets?

 Once you’ve saved these settings, you can then open up Google Sheets, and you’ll see your brand new Donation Tracking form.

-And when you open this sheet, you’ll see all the labels we created in the previous step, plus the automatically generated Entry ID.
+And when you open this sheet, you’ll see all the labels we created, plus the automatically generated Entry ID.

 At this point, we’re all set up with an active WPForms Google Sheets integration.
 Next, we’re going to publish our form and make a test entry to see how it all works.